AatuPitkanen/Valvontakamera/README.md

 # Wildlife / Security camera
 ### Project for programming of embedded systems course
-V 1.0 coming on week 19
+V1.0 coming on week 19